 - the terms and conditions have been explained, - the student understands the conditions, - the student agrees to abide by the conditions and failure to abide by the conditions may be a reason to reinstate the original punishment.

-Any probation arrangements resulting from violations of the weapons policy shall be handled by the Supt.
-See Weapons, 25, and Suspension and Expulsion, 33.
+Any probation arrangements resulting from violations of the weapons policy shall be handled by the Superintendent.
+See wapons, p.
+30, and Suspension and Expulsion, .

 Searches of Students